Oakland Wrongful Death Attorneys

-At Pacific Workers’ Compensation Law Center, we understand that no financial recovery could ever truly “compensate” you for your loss.
+At Pacific Workers', The Lawyers for Injured Workers, we understand that no financial recovery could ever truly “compensate” you for your loss.
 However, we also realize that an unexpected death also brings unanticipated costs.
 A successful wrongful death lawsuit can not only allow you to recover for those costs, but it can also provide you and your family with a much-needed sense of justice.

 With offices located in Oakland, Concord, Stockton, and Sacramento, we represent individuals and families throughout Northern California who have suffered unimaginable loss as a result of someone else’s careless, reckless, or wrongful actions.
 We are ready to put over 130 years of collective legal experience and a proven record of success on your side.

 What Makes a Death “Wrongful?”